Mrutyunjaya98Gouda/Intelligent_Biometric_System/README.md

    ```bash
    pip install torch torchvision torchaudio timm opencv-python matplotlib numpy scikit-learn
    ```
+4. **Update The Paths**
+   change the default path to the part you have saved the data set in.

 ## 📂 Data Preparation

-The `BiometricDataset` module natively supports the **NUPT-FPV** dataset folder structure, but can also work with a simple legacy layout.
+The `BiometricDataset` module natively supports the **NUPT-FPV** and **Polu-U** dataset folder structure, but can also work with a simple legacy layout.

 **Important Config Update:**
 Before running, you must open `demo.py` and update the **hardcoded paths** at the top of the file to point to your local dataset and desired output directories: